• Tree planting at Pwani (LEAF/Benjamin Mwasambu)

 Conservation Value:

 The coastal forests near Kilifi County, Kenya, are critical ecosystems hosting a rich diversity of endemic species, many of which are under threat from human activities.
-These forests are part of the Coastal Forests Global Biodiversity Hotspot and include Key Biodiversity Areas (KBAs) and Important Bird Areas (IBAs), recognized for their ecological significance.
+These forests are part of the Coastal Forests Global Biodiversity Hotspot and include Key Biodiversity Areas (KBAs) and Important Bird Areas (IBAs).
 The landscape features a mosaic of moist and dry forests, coastal thickets, savanna woodlands, and swamps, providing varied habitats for a range of species.
-Our conservation efforts are focused on restoring and regenerating degraded patches of forest that are essential to enhance connectivity between fragmented habitats, utilizing native species to maintain ecological integrity and support biodiversity.
+Our conservation efforts are focused on restoring and regenerating degraded patches of forest to enhance connectivity between fragmented habitats.

 Threats:

-Kenya's coastal forests are vital ecosystems that support rare and endangered species but face significant threats from human activities.
-Habitat loss due to shifting agriculture, grazing, and natural resource extraction is fragmenting the environment, placing endemic species like the Endangered Golden-rumped Elephant-shrew (Rhynchocyon chrysopygus) at risk.
-These forests provide essential resources for the growing local human population, including wood for energy and construction, food, and livelihood from the sale of forest products.
-Unsustainable exploitation has led to deforestation and overharvesting; for instance.
+Habitat loss due to shifting agriculture, grazing, and natural resource extraction is fragmenting the environment, placing endemic species such as the Endangered golden-rumped elephant-shrew (Rhynchocyon chrysopygus) at risk.
+Remaining forests provide essential resources for the growing local human population, including wood for energy and construction, food, and livelihoods from the sale of forest products.
+Unsustainable exploitation has led to deforestation and overharvesting.
 With agriculture being the primary economic activity, land remains the most valuable asset for local communities, intensifying pressure on these forests and the biodiversity they sustain.

 Actions & Results:

-We plan to restore forests by building nurseries and stocking them with native species.
-We will actively involve local communities in forest protection.
+We are restoring forests by building nurseries and stocking them with native species.
+The project actively involves local communities in forest protection.

 Goal:

-Restore coastal forest landscape using threatened native species.
+Restore the coastal forest landscape using threatened native species.

 Kilifi County, Indian Ocean coastline — Kenya